-Provided that they are planned carefully expeditions in Scotland can be undertaken with much greater freedom than before, and certainly with greater freedom than in England and Wales.
-It is important, however, for those planning and undertaking expeditions to be aware that the right of access is a right of responsible access and that everyone should:
+Provided that they are planned carefully, expeditions in Scotland can be undertaken with much greater freedom than before, and certainly with greater freedom than in England and Wales.
+It is crucial, however, for those planning and undertaking expeditions to be aware that the right of access is a right of responsible access and that everyone should:

 · Respect the privacy of other people.

 · Help land managers and others to work safely and effectively.

 · Care for the environment.

 · Keep dogs under proper control.

 · Take extra care in organising a group activity.

 The Scottish Outdoor Access Code